ATXReview

 Omakase

-At $99, this is one of the most affordable sushi omakase meals in town.
-And considering the quality, we think it’s a steal.
-The fish changes regularly—so try not to get too attached to any piece—but you can generally expect about 8-10 pieces of nigiri, plus a few small plates that feature everything from horsehair crab and uni to seared Hokkaido scallops.
-At the end of the meal, you’ll get a small cup of some mind blowingly-good miso soup, and a few small bites of dessert, including a small slice of imported Japanese melon that sets a new standard for melons everywhere.
+At $135, the price is comparable to other omakases in town.
+But considering the quality, we think it’s a steal.
+The fish changes regularly—so try not to get too attached to any piece—but you can generally expect about 10-12 pieces of nigiri, plus a few small plates that feature everything from horsehair crab and uni to seared Hokkaido scallops.
+At the end of the meal, you’ll get a small cup of some mind-blowing miso soup, and a few small bites of dessert,

 photo credit: Nicolai McCrary